import torch

 # Example usage

-= setup_controlnet_pipeline("canny")
+pipe = setup_controlnet_pipeline("canny")

-pipe = "a beautiful landscape painting, oil painting style, vibrant colors"
+prompt = "a beautiful landscape painting, oil painting style, vibrant colors"

 OpenPose allows control over human poses and body positions.